Juvenile Indigent Defense Delivery System

 - A person earning between 125%-200% of the federal poverty level is presumptively not entitled to public defense, but the court may appoint an attorney upon a written finding that legal expenses would cause the person substantial hardship;

 - A person earning over 200% of the federal poverty level is presumptively not entitled to public defense, but the court may appoint an attorney if the person is charged with a felony AND upon a written finding that legal expenses would cause the person substantial hardship.
+Iowa Code Ann. § 815.9(1).

 Waiver of Counsel

-However, a child of any age cannot waive the right to counsel for the following hearings:
+A youth cannot waive the right to counsel under most circumstances.
+A youth of any age cannot waive the right to counsel for the following hearings:

 - A detention or shelter care hearing;